GaruVA/wctsystem-backend/README.md

-# GarbageTrack Backend
+# WCTSystem-Backend

-This repository hosts the backend server for the **GarbageTrack** application, a waste collection tracking and request system for urban areas.
+This repository hosts the backend server for the **WCTSystem** application, a waste collection tracking system for urban areas.

 ## Prerequisites